Kate Wang

 Kate Wang (汪莹) is a Chinese billionaire businesswoman.
 She is the founder of a Chinese vaping company RLX Technology.

 Early life and career

 She received a Bachelor of Science degree from the Xi'an Jiaotong University and Master of Business Administration from Columbia Business School.

 Kate worked for Procter & Gamble's office in Guangzhou after graduating from college, before co-founding her own investment firm in Hong Kong.
 She also worked at Bain & Company between 2013 and 2014.
 She was the head of Uber China from 2013 to 2016, before moving to DiDi.
 She formed Relx Technology in 2018.

-As of April 2021, her net worth was estimated at USD 5 billion by Forbes.
+As of April 2021, her net worth was estimated at US$5 billion by Forbes.